The Publishing Project

 - Credit value: 15 credits at Level 6

-- Convenor: Stephen Willey
+- Convenor: Dr Stephen Willey

-- Assessment: a portfolio documenting the organisation of a live performance event, consisting of: a promotional flyer/poster; a 500-word report on a contemporary literary journal or live event; editing of a piece of fiction, non-fiction or poetry written by a fellow student; and one piece of ephemera (eg a photograph, note, memory or recording) documented at the event (100%)
+- Assessment: a portfolio documenting the organisation of a live performance event, consisting of: a promotional flyer/poster; a 500-word report on a contemporary literary journal or live event; editing of a piece of fiction, non-fiction or poetry written by a fellow student; and one piece of ephemera (e.g. a photograph, note, memory or recording) documented at the event (100%)

 Module description

-On this module you will develop an understanding of the publishing process, the publishing industry, and the skills and knowledge you will need to pursue a career in publishing.
+In this module you will develop an understanding of the publishing process, the publishing industry, and the skills and knowledge you will need to pursue a career in publishing.

 - The historical and contemporary significance of the literary event and the literary publication